Tautai is thrilled to announce that we have two new members in our Tautai Aiga!

 Welcome to Tautai, Aotearoa’s leading Pacific arts organisation.

-About Tautai – Located in Tamaki Makaurau, Aotearoa New Zealand – Tautai Contemporary Pacific Arts Trust is a charitable trust dedicated to championing Pacific arts and artists.
+Located in Tamaki Makaurau, Aotearoa New Zealand – Tautai Contemporary Pacific Arts Trust is a charitable trust dedicated to championing Pacific arts and artists.
 Tautai was formed in the 1980s when leading Samoan artist Fatu Feu’u and his peers came together with a shared aspiration to support and promote Pacific visual artists.

-In the years since, we has grown to become Aotearoa’s premiere Pacific arts organisation with a multidisciplinary focus.
+In the years since, we have grown to become Aotearoa’s premiere Pacific arts organisation with a multidisciplinary focus.
 We bring artists and the wider Tautai aiga together through a range of events and activities locally and globally.

 Proudly supported by Creative New Zealand, Foundation North and Fetu Ta‘i Patrons, Tautai is able to provide unique opportunities for the Oceanic arts community.
 Situated in the heart of Auckland’s CBD on Karangahape Road, Tautai’s newly expanded premises now includes a gallery space dedicated to showcasing the works of contemporary Pacific creatives all year round.
 In addition, Tautai’s full programme of activities and events include live-streamed artist talks and performances, a brand-new international strategy, workshops, internships and partnership initiatives that encourage growth in the sector.